-Not all bourbon distillers can claim having relations to famous outlaws, but T.W Samuels can.
+Not all bourbon distillers can claim to have relations to famous outlaws, but T.W Samuels can.
 The distiller who created T.W.
-Samuels & Sons Distillery, was the uncle of Frank and Jesse James.
+Samuels & Sons Distillery was the uncle of Frank and Jesse James.
 Supposedly, he was also a chauffeur for Colonel Sanders before he got into the bourbon business.
 Pretty crazy, huh?

-Stop on by the distillery and get a first hand look at the old traditions of bourbon making.
-And be sure to get a sip of the bold flavors of Maker’s 46 while you’re there.
+Stop on by the Maker's Mark distillery and get a first-hand look at the old traditions of bourbon making.
+And be sure to get a sip of the bold flavors of Maker's 46 while you're there.

 7. Four Roses Distillery

-Four Roses has two stops along the Kentucky Bourbon Trail.
+Four Roses have two stops along the Kentucky Bourbon Trail.
 One is their distillery, the other is their warehouse and bottling plant.
-No matter which location you decide to visit, you can try their hand crafted bourbon at each location.
+No matter which location you decide to visit, you can try their handcrafted bourbon at each location.

 8. Wild Turkey Distillery

 Wild Turkey Bourbon - named after Kentucky's Wild Turkey Hill - had its name solidified in 1940 thanks to distillery executive Thomas McCarthy sharing the bourbon on a hunting trip.
 You've got one guess as to what they were hunting.
 The bottle he shared was a 101 proof undiluted bourbon that his friends insisted he bring more of that "wild turkey" bourbon on the next hunting trips to come.
 Known for their flagship Wild Turkey 101 Bourbon, their profile contains everything from Wild Turkey Rye to the first bourbon liquor which was released in 1976.

 Located at Wild Turkey Hill in Lawrenceburg, Kentucky, the red and green distillery is open for tours and waiting for you to come enjoy a taste of Wild Turkey's finest.